isw-kudos/huddo-docs/docs/ccm-migrator/update.md

 Log into the ISC for your HCL Connections environment.

+If you're updating from a version of CCM Migrator which can't migrate file follows (before 8 July 2022) to a version which can migrate file follows, the update process requires some extra information.
+This is described under [Gathering required information](install.md#gathering-required-information) at the top of the installation document.

 Navigate to Applications \ Application Types \ WebSphere enterprise applications.

 Select the "isw-connections-ccm" application from the list, and click "Update".